Quartet (2012 film): Plot

 In Beecham House, a retirement home for former professional musicians patterned after the real-life Casa di Riposo per Musicisti founded by Giuseppe Verdi, Reg, Wilf and Cissy are retired opera singers who had often worked together.
 Among other residents are Cedric Livingstone, a former director, and diva Anne Langley.
 All the guests in the retirement home are suffering in varying degrees from the ailments that old age can bring, but continue to be engaged in their former professions, including lecturing and introducing young people to music.

 Finances threaten closure of the home, but proceeds from a yearly gala concert on Verdi's birthday hold hope for a continuation.
 However, Cedric has become rather desperate because some of the most prominent singers have either died or decided not to participate at all.
 Reg, Wilf and Cissy were in the cast of a very highly rated recording of the opera Rigoletto, which includes a famous quartet for soprano, mezzo-soprano, tenor and baritone ("Bella figlia dell'amore").
 This version is very prominent among opera buffs as the definitive Rigoletto of the post-war era.

 Reg is shocked to find his former wife Jean Horton moving into Beecham House.
-She is the missing soprano of the Rigoletto recording, and Reg is angry not to have been warned nor consulted about her arrival, as their parting was on very sour terms.
+She is the missing soprano of the Rigoletto recording, and Reg is angry neither to have been warned nor consulted about her arrival, as their parting was on very sour terms.
 At first, Jean tries unsuccessfully to mend things with Reg.
 In the ensuing conversations, her infidelity arises, as well as her past marriages, but Reg comes to understand that it is all in the past.

 In the meantime, Cedric has devised a plan that could work but has one flaw.
 He meets with Wilf, Cissy and Reg to put his idea to them.
 His hope is to convince them to re-form the quartet who sang on the famous recording and to sing it again for the Verdi Gala concert, hoping that it will sell enough tickets to save the home.
 Reg is sceptical but agrees, having overcome his issues and problems with Jean living at the home and being in such close daily proximity.
 Wilf persuades the doctor in charge to allow them a night out, resulting in Reg, Wilf and Cissy inviting Jean to dinner.
 Blissfully unaware and thinking friendships are mended with the past forgotten, Jean accepts the invitation.
 However, she is harder to persuade, for she vowed never to sing again after retiring, resulting in her getting angry and storming out of the restaurant.